 Wiggle's in-house LifeLine Home Mechanic Workstand is £90, and even comes with a mat.

-If you plan to stick to lightweight maintenance and principally want a portable, easy-to-use stand, Topeak's Prepstand ZX is certainly worth considering.
-It's a top quality product that should serve you well at home or away, and promises to last the test of time.
+If you plan to stick to lightweight maintenance and principally want a portable, easy-to-use stand, Topeak's Prepstand ZX is a decent choice and certainly worth considering.
+It's good quality and should serve you well at home or away.

 If you're thinking of buying this product using a cashback deal why not use the road.cc Top Cashback page and get some top cashback while helping to support your favourite independent cycling website